evonare/phonebook/README.md

-# phonebook
+# PhoneBook
-A Phonebook Web App written in PHP
+A PhoneBook Web App written in PHP